Biased random walk in positive random conductances on $\mathbb{Z}^{d}$: Results

-where $c_*$ is chosen according to the law $P_*$ and $c_*'$ has the law of $\max_{i=1,\ldots, 4d-2} c_*^{(i)}$ where $c_*^{(i)}$ are i.i.d.~chosen under the law $P_*$ and independent of the geometric random variables.
+where $c_*^{(i)}$ are i.i.d. chosen under the law $P_*$ and independent of the geometric random variables.
 Intuitively, one should be able to understand anything related to trapping with biased random walks in an elliptic setting using those idealized traps.

+Before moving on, let us say a word about the central limit theorem, which is known to hold in the uniformly elliptic case (see \cite {Shen}), at least in the annealed setting.
+Using the idealized model we just described above, we are led to believe that if the two following conditions hold: \begin{longlist}[(2)] \item[(1)] $P_*[1/c_*\geq x]\leq x^{-1/(4d-2)-\epsilon}$ for some $\epsilon>0$, \item[(2)] $P_*[c_*\geq x] \leq x^{-2-\epsilon}$ for some $\epsilon>0$, \end{longlist} then an annealed central theorem should hold.
+These conditions should in some weak sense be necessary as indicated in Remark \ref{tcl}.
+It is interesting to note that even though the tail of $1/c_*$ at $0$ does not affect the law of large numbers, it is, however, important for the central limit theorem.
+Although strongly related to the estimates made in this article, the central limit theorem is not a directed consequence of them, and due to the length of this paper, we choose not to pursue this issue further.

 Let us explain the organization of the paper.
-We begin by studying exit probabilities of large boxes, the main point of Section~\ref{sect_BL} is to prove Theorem~\ref{BL} which is a property similar to Sznitman's conditions $(T)$ and $(T)_{\gamma}$, see~\cite{Sznitman2}.
+We begin by studying exit probabilities of large boxes; the main point of Section \ref{sectBL} is to prove Theorem \ref{BL} which is a property similar to Sznitman's conditions $(T)$ and $(T)_{\gamma}$; see \cite{Sznitman2}.
 This property is one of the key estimates for studying directionally transient RWRE.
-It allows us to define regeneration times, similar to the ones introduced in~\cite{SZ}, and study them; this is done in Section~\ref{sect_first_regen}.
+It allows us to define regeneration times, similar to the ones introduced in \cite{SZ}, and study them; this is done in Section \ref{sectfirstregen}.
 The construction of regeneration times in this model is complicated by the fact that we lack any type of uniform ellipticity.
-This issue is explained in more details and dealt with in Section~\ref{sect_open}.
-The law of large numbers in the positive speed regime is obtained in Section~\ref{sect_pos_speed}.
-The zero-speed regime is studied in Section~\ref{sect_zero_speed}.
-The next section is devoted to notations which will be used all along this paper.
+This issue is explained in more details and dealt with in Section \ref{sectopen}.
+The law of large numbers in the positive speed regime is obtained in Section \ref{sectposspeed}.
+The zero-speed regime is studied in Section \ref{sectzerospeed}.
+The next section is devoted to notations which will be used throughout this paper.